 Columbia River Compact

-The Columbia River Compact is charged by congressional and statutory authority to adopt seasons and rules for Columbia River commercial and recreational fisheries.
-In recent years, the Compact has consisted of the Oregon and Washington agency directors, or their delegates, acting on behalf of the Oregon Fish and Wildlife Commission (OFWC) and the Washington Fish and Wildlife Commission (WFWC).
-In addition, the Columbia River treaty tribes have authority to regulate treaty Indian fisheries.
+The Columbia River Compact is charged by congressional and statutory authority to adopt rules for fisheries within Oregon/Washington concurrent state waters of the Columbia River.
+In recent years, Compact authority has been delegated to the directors of Oregon Department of Fish and Wildlife and Washington Department of Fish and Wildlife, or their designees, acting on behalf of their respective fish and wildlife commissions.
+In addition, the Columbia River U.S. v.
+Oregon treaty tribes have authority to regulate treaty Indian fisheries.